DCC-UAB/xnap-project-ed_group_10/README.md

 ### Test 4: Performance of different schedulers used

-In this third test, we will observe the difference (improvement/deterioration) in our accuracy and loss when using [different schedulers](#Different-Learning-Rate-Schedulers-used).
+In this fourth test, we will observe the difference (improvement/deterioration) in our accuracy and loss when using [different schedulers](#Different-Learning-Rate-Schedulers-used).
 In addition, we will examine the performance of the ReduceLROnPlateau scheduler.

 *RELLENAR*

 ### Extra Test: Hyperparameter Tuning with Optuna

+In the final test, we will execute the hyperparameter tuning with Optuna implemented by us.

+The hyperparameter tuning was conducted with the following configurations:

+* Number of trials: 4
+* Epochs per trial: 5
+* Search space:
+  * Learning rate: [1e-5, 1e-4, 1e-3]
+    * **The values used revolve around the initial learning rate (1e-4).
+  * Batch Size: [16, 32, 64]
+    * **The values used revolve around the initial batch size (32).
+* Sampler: TPE (Tree-structured Parzen Estimator)
+  * Which optimizes the search space to avoid testing all possible combinations (it progressively approximates the optimal solution).

 *RELLENAR*

 ## To Improve (Sergi)